 Flora and Fauna

 The dry steppe grasslands of Argentine Patagonia are characterized by minimal rainfall, cold, dry winds, and sandy soil.
-The Andean Mountains block moisture from flowing west, creating this arid area region.
-A number of plants have been able to adapt to this harsh environment.
+The Patagonian Andes block moisture from flowing west, creating this arid area.
+However, many plants have been able to adapt to this harsh environment.

 These grasslands support fauna such as the burrowing owl, gray fox, tuco-tuco, mara, armadillos, and predators such as the puma, along with various eagle and hawk species.